-- Local Authority Building Standards Scotland (LABSS); and - The Clyde Valley Building Standards Group.
+- Authority Building Local Standards Scotland (LABSS); and - The Clyde Valley Building Standards Group.

-LABSS is a forum where all local authority building standards managers come together for regular meetings to discuss national issues.
+LABSS is a forum where all local building authority standards managers come together for regular meetings to discuss national issues.

 The Clyde Valley group generally discuss the local aspects of building standards which often tie in with the national agenda.
 All local authorities have given a commitment to try to deliver consistency throughout Scotland.
 LABSS is the leading forum for meeting this aim where issues are discussed and ways forward agreed.
-We also work in partnership with other bodies.
+We also work in partnership with other hodies.